HewlettPackard/squest/docs/manual/resource_tracking.md

 The resource tracking feature allows to monitor reserved resources and highlight available resource in an infrastructure.

+> **Note:** This feature is not a real time monitoring.
+It does not connect to you infrastructure to check the real consumption but help to follow what resources have been reserved to avoid overallocation when accepting new request from the service catalog.

 ## Concept

 To introduce the concept of resources, lets take the example of a virtualization stack like a VMware vCenter.